 Do you need to follow first in order to become a good leader?

 This is something bandied around in admin circles.
-The idea that you need to work your way up; if you want to lead at the top, you need to first follow at the bottom.
-According to Peter’s this is the wrong way to look at it.
+The idea is that you need to work your way up; if you want to lead at the top, you need to first follow at the bottom.
+According to Peter’s, this is the wrong way to look at it.

 Earlier we discussed how super-competence can damage the structure of the hierarchy and if you attempt to dismantle that, you will find yourself in trouble.
 The ‘follower-leader’ concept works in a similar way.

 In a simple hierarchy, the employee who proves himself to be good at obeying orders will get a promotion to a rank where it is their job to give orders.
 If they have no leadership skills then they will sit there as they have found their level of incompetence.

 But, say if you really are a talented leader?
 Someone who can come up with new original ideas and motivate others.
 Peter’s uses an example of a bicycle delivery firm employee challenging his employer Mercury’s current processes and soon finding himself without a job.